 Florida Virtual School will be available to students during or after the normal school day and through summer school enrollment.
-Student requesting to take a course offered by Florida Virtual School must have certified school counselor, principal, and parent permission.
-The school district will award credit for successful completion of courses taken through Florida Virtual School.
+Students requesting to take a course offered by Florida Virtual School must have certified school counselor, principal, and parent permission.
+The Okeechobee County School Board will award credit for successful completion of courses taken through Florida Virtual School.
 Courses coded with "W/F" will be treated as a grade of "F" on the student transcript.